 The one thing that seems to stand out as the cause for these tragedies is “selfishness.”
-People ask all of the time about “cause” and I think they want some magical uncontrollable cause to be out there lurking – something like “ bad economics” or “drugs” (both of which can destroy families) but the one thing we seem to see the most is selfishness – the unknowing or even knowing inability to put the marriage or the children or the spouse or the partner above one’s own wants and desires – the inability or unwillingness to love, and honor for better or worse – the unwillingness to keep that promise we made.
+People ask all of the time about the “cause” of divorce, and I think they want some magical uncontrollable cause to be out there lurking: something like “ bad economics” or “drugs” (both of which can destroy families).
+But the one thing we seem to see the most is selfishness – the unknowing or even knowing inability to put the marriage or the children or the spouse or the partner above one’s own wants and desires; the inability or unwillingness to love and honor their spouse for better or worse; the inability or unwillingness to keep the promise they made at their wedding.

 Best wishes for the New Year!!!!!

 William L. Geary is an attorney in central Ohio.
-He is about to enter his 40th year of practice and is admitted to practice before the courts of the State of Ohio and the Federal Court for the Southern District of the State of Ohio as well as the United States Supreme Court.
+He is about to enter his 41st year of practice and is admitted to practice before the courts of the State of Ohio and the Federal Court for the Southern District of the State of Ohio as well as the United States Supreme Court.
 He and his firm members concentrate their practice in family law matters only.